galaxyproject/galaxy-hub/src/admin/use-galaxy-rsync/index.md

 The list of available directories containing the other data referenced by location files is:
 * genomes by **dbkey**
-* microbes (genomes from http://archaea.ucsc.edu, by the index number provided by UCSC)
+* microbes (genomes from http://archaea.ucsc.edu, named by genome identifier or index number (either could be a dbkey), nested in the directory **microbes**.
+See help **Example Data Retrieval** above for how to format the rsync path.)
 * annotation_profiler
 * binned_scores
 * blastdb (megablast indexes)